All Episodes

 So I do think to a degree we underestimate the foolishness of the American electorate.

-Uh, someone like Gavin Newsome, I mean, I like I know the resume's horrible, obviously, but when the media machine kicks in, someone like Gavin Newsom, he can polish things up pretty quickly.
+Someone like Gavin Newsome, I mean, like, I know the resume is horrible, obviously, but when the media machine kicks in, someone like Gavin Newsom, he can polish things up pretty quickly.

 Americans have short memory.